-- Broadens the existing texting-while-driving prohibition to also prohibit both of the following while driving: - □ Viewing, playing, or otherwise interacting with any game or internet-based content; - □ Using or manipulating any application that is either factory-installed or downloaded to the device. - Applies existing exemptions to the broadened prohibition. - Makes the broadened texting-while-driving prohibition a primary offense (rather than a secondary offense, as in current law).
+- Broadens the existing texting-while-driving prohibition to also prohibit both of the following while driving: - □ Viewing, playing, or otherwise interacting with any game or internet-based content; - □ Using or manipulating any application that is either factory-installed or downloaded to the device. - Applies existing exemptions to the broadened prohibition. - Adds an exemption to the prohibitions for receiving wireless messages in conjunction with a prescribed medical device. - Makes the broadened texting-while-driving prohibition a primary offense (rather than a secondary offense, as in current law).